EMBRYOPSIDA Pirani & Prado

 Two groups, both stem parasites, are morphologically rather distinctive:

 Classification.
-Der and Nickrent (2005) proposed that all major clades in Santalaceae should be recognized as families; the seven families listed there are the necessary result if Viscaceae are to be kept separate (see also Nickrent et al. 2010); apart from Visceae and Amphorogyneae, distinctive features for the clades are elusive.
+Der and Nickrent (2005) proposed that all major clades in Santalaceae should be recognized as families; the seven families listed there are the necessary result if Viscaceae are to be kept separate (see also Nickrent et al. 2010; Sun et al. 2015); apart from Visceae and Amphorogyneae, distinctive features for the clades are elusive.
+Much of the character hierarchy about is rather notional, given the uncertainty of relationships within the family.
 For the circumscription of Thesium, see Moore et al. (2010).

 Botanical Trivia.
 Viscum crassulae is a pleasing horticultural subject with its bright red fruits; it must be about the only stem parasite so grown.